What is nepotism?

 Fair treatment

-Make a point of ensuring that all staff are given equal access to development and progression opportunities.
-You want your employees to feel confident that they are all treated fairly and equally and that nobody is favoured.
-Not only is this the ethical thing to do, but it is also sure to boost employee morale and productivity.
+Make a point of ensuring that all employees are given equal access to development and progression opportunities.
+You want your employees to feel confident that they are all treated fairly and equally, and that nobody is unfairly favoured.
+Supporting merit-based opportunities and reducing the risk of favouritism is the ethical thing to do, and it can also help to boost employee morale and productivity.

 Awareness and training

-Investing in relevant training for both executives and other hiring managers will pay off in the long term because it will help everyone make sound decisions and avoid potentially costly issues down the track.
+Investing in relevant training for both executives and other hiring managers can pay off in the long term by helping everyone to make sound decisions and avoid potentially costly issues down the track.

 Robust policies

-Avoiding nepotism is largely based on effective HR management.
-Your business should have clear guidelines in place that spell out how relatives or close friends can work together, especially when someone is managing a staff member they’re personally close to.
-This will help alleviate concerns for other staff and will also set clear expectations, so the hired friend or relative doesn’t come into a new role expecting any preferential treatment.
+An important aspect of avoiding nepotism is effective HR management.
+Your business should have clear guidelines in place that describe how relatives can work together, especially when someone is managing a staff member they’re personally close to.
+This can help alleviate concerns for other employees and it also sets clear expectations, so the hired relative doesn’t come into a new role expecting any preferential treatment.

-It’s also advisable to have a solid conflict of interest policy in place that ensures that any potential problems are disclosed and tackled early on in the decision-making process.
+It’s also advisable to have a solid conflict of interest policy in place, which ensures that any potential problems are disclosed and tackled early in the decision-making process.

 Now that you’re aware of the potential pitfalls of nepotism, you can make confident hiring decisions and rest assured that your staff have trust in your leadership team.